AlexanderSWilliams/Anti-IP-License/README.md

 **Grant**

-Each owner grants you a non-exclusive, royalty-free license to do everything with all their Licensable IP without restriction except for the requirements specified by this License.
+Each owner grants you a non-exclusive, royalty-free license to do everything with all their Licensable IP without restriction except for the requirements specified by this document.

 **Copyleft**

-Derivative works may only be licensed under this License.
-Derivative works may only be assigned to someone that has publicly licensed IP under this License.
+Protected derivative works may only be licensed under this document.
+Protected derivative works may only be assigned to someone that has publicly licensed IP under this document.

-**Public Derivative Work**
+**Public protected derivative work**

-If you own a Public Derivative Work, you must either assign the work to someone that has publicly licensed IP under this License or grant everyone rights to the work under this License.
+If you own a Public protected derivative work, you must either assign the work to someone that has publicly licensed IP under this document or grant everyone rights to the work under this document.

 **Notice**

-You must ensure that everyone who gets a copy of any part of IP granted under this License from you, with or without changes, also gets the text of this License or a link to TBD.
+You must ensure that everyone who gets a copy of any part of IP granted under this document from you, with or without changes, also gets the text of this document or a link to TBD.

 **Excuse**

-If anyone notifies you in writing that you have not complied with Copyleft, Public Derivative Work, or Notice conditions, you can keep your license by complying within 30 days after the notice.
+If anyone notifies you in writing that you have not complied with the requirements and restrictions specified by this document, you can keep your license by complying within 30 days after the notice.
 If you do not do so, your license terminates immediately.

 **No Fraud**

-If you are found guilty of committing fraud using any of the IP granted to you by this license in a court of law, then your license ends immediately.
+No Licensable IP or Protected derivative work may be used to commit fraud.
+If you are found guilty of committing fraud using any of the Licensable IP or a Protected derivative work in a court of law, then your license ends immediately.

 **Reliability**